 Hartsville is a somewhat small city located in the state of South Carolina.
 With a population of 7,549 people and seven constituent neighborhoods, Hartsville is the 57th largest community in South Carolina.

 Hartsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hartsville is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Hartsville who work in teaching (15.86%), sales jobs (9.49%), and office and administrative support (9.08%).
+Overall, Hartsville is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Hartsville who work in management occupations (15.04%), teaching (11.94%), and sales jobs (10.77%).

-The education level of Hartsville citizens is substantially higher than the typical US community, as 32.31% of adults in Hartsville have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Hartsville citizens is substantially higher than the typical US community, as 33.46% of adults in Hartsville have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Hartsville in 2010 was $22,593, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $90,372 for a family of four.
+The per capita income in Hartsville in 2018 was $21,410, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,640 for a family of four.
 However, Hartsville contains both very wealthy and poor people as well.
-Hartsville also has one of the higher rates of people living in poverty in the nation, with 33.86% of its population below the federal poverty line.
+Hartsville also has one of the higher rates of people living in poverty in the nation, with 32.60% of its population below the federal poverty line.

 Hartsville is an extremely ethnically-diverse city.
 The people who call Hartsville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hartsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hartsville include Irish, English, Scots-Irish, and Scottish.
+The greatest number of Hartsville residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Hartsville include English, Irish, German, Scots-Irish, and Italian.

 The most common language spoken in Hartsville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.